maaz-shahid99/Fingerprint-Feature-Extraction/README.md

 source venv/bin/activate  # or venv\Scripts\activate on Windows
 ```

+## Pre-Requirements

+MongoDB needs to be setup and configured to run on local host.

 ### 3. Install Dependencies

 ```bash
 pip install -r requirements.txt
 ```
 ---

 ## Usage